goldfarb/BCL_Archive/README.md

 # Active Scripts

 In this section, a comprehensive account will be given of the scripts that are actively deployed on the server.
 This includes references to peripheral content as well as the order in which scripts were deployed.

-[finish commenting db pusher]

-####upload_download.php
+Public-facing pages are implemented as custom Wordpress [template](https://developer.wordpress.org/themes/template-files-section/page-template-files/#creating-custom-page-templates-for-global-use), comprising CSS, HTML, PHP, and Javascript within a single document.
+Alternately, there is a single local script used for populating the archive database from scratch, [db_pusher.php](#db_pusherphp); due to the extensive execution time (~10 minutes) of this script it must be run from the host's control panel using `cron`.

+### upload_download.php

 The purpose of upload_download.php is to have a page where the control spreadsheet may be downloaded, modified, and then re-uploaded.